Use Cases

 Build, test, and debug data pipelines in MarcoPolo.

-Build and test data pipelines by pulling data from sources, transforming it, and loading it somewhere useful.
-Your workspace has Python, shell access, and DuckDB, so the full pipeline runs in one place.
+Build and test data pipelines by pulling data from connections, transforming it, and loading it somewhere useful.
+Your workspace has Python, shell access, and DuckDB, so the full pipeline runs in one place — and cron schedules the recurring versions.

 Building a pipeline through conversation